chenxingqiang/jax-ml/doc/model_persistence.rst

   >>> y[0]
   0

-In the specific case of scikit-learn, it may be better to use joblib's replacement of pickle (``dump`` & ``load``), which is more efficient on objects that carry large numpy arrays internally as is often the case for fitted scikit-learn estimators, but can only pickle to the disk and not to a string::
+In the specific case of jax-learn, it may be better to use joblib's replacement of pickle (``dump`` & ``load``), which is more efficient on objects that carry large numpy arrays internally as is often the case for fitted jax-learn estimators, but can only pickle to the disk and not to a string::

   >>> from joblib import dump, load